Bang for the Buck- How I DIY’ed an Entire Kitchen Island

 Step 4: Fasten an old door to your cabinet base

 This took like four seconds.
 I used L-brackets and screws.
-For such a seemingly complex problem, the solution was stupid easy.
+For such a seemingly complex problem, the solution was stupidly easy.

 Step 5: Get creative with any remaining length

-ANOTHER crazy idea popped into my head… what if the remaining couple of feet was stainless steal?
-We could use it as a chopping block. (**Google the cost of stainless steel counter tops.
+ANOTHER crazy idea popped into my head… what if the remaining couple of feet was stainless steel?
+We could use it as a chopping block. (**Google the cost of stainless steel countertops.
 Right.
 They typically cost more than marble).

 BUT… Lowe’s sells stainless steel backsplash.

 So, off I went to Lowes.
 I scored a deal on the backsplash, picked up some cheap MDF board for backing, and assembled it all together.
 Since the stainless steel sheet wasn’t exactly the size I needed, I framed it with leftover furring strips.